Skip to content

 Turquoise can be altered by exposure to chemicals, including perfumes, creams and cleaning solutions.
 Put your turquoise jewelry on last to minimize contact with these substances.

-To reconnect turquoise to its earthly origins and revitalize its energy, consider gently placing it in the soil of a plant or in the ground, outdoors, for a few hours.
+To reconnect turquoise to its earthly origins and revitalize its energy, consider placing it gently in the soil of a plant or in the ground, outdoors, for a few hours.

 Purification with sage or palo santo smoke can also cleanse turquoise of accumulated negative energies, preparing it for a new cycle of use.

-Whether worn as jewelry, used in meditation, or simply kept as a talisman, turquoise continues to shine as a symbol of immortality, courage, and true friendship.
+Whether worn as jewelry, used in meditation, or simply kept as a talisman, turquoise continues to shine as a symbol of immortality, courage and true friendship.
 Its timeless appeal lies in its ability to cross cultural and temporal boundaries, enriching the lives of those it touches with its unique light and color.